Viral Videos Show College Football Fans Chanting 'F**k Joe Biden'

 — Old Row (@OldRowViral) September 4, 2021

-Texas A&M fans joined purportedly joined the trend, too:
+Texas A&M fans purportedly joined the trend, too:

 A fourth “Fuck Joe Biden” chant at @OldRowAggies! pic.twitter.com/o3lgm3MHwx